rhargreaves/dsa-sandbox/README.md

 Time complexity = (binary heap) *O((E + V) log V)* Soace complexity = (binary heap) *O(V)

 It is a greedy algorithm, meaning it makes the best choice available at each step.

-However, this may not end up being the most optimal path.
+Dijkstra is neither depth-first search nor breadth-first.
+It is **least-cost-first**.

 ### Resources